8 Missouri Cannabis Laws You Must Know

 Missouri has legalized medical marijuana only.
 Recreational use of cannabis is not legal.

-Medical cannabis is subject to a 4% tax in Missouri.
+Medical marijuana is subject to a specific 4% state tax in addition to any sales taxes.

 The regulatory body for Missouri’s medical marijuana industry is the Department of Health and Senior Services (DHSS).